anjos/site/content/pages/about.rst

    :align: center
    :alt: André at Idiap

-   Taken at the Idiap Research Institute, August 19th., 2010.
+   Taken at the `Idiap Research Institute`_, August 19th., 2010.
 At the photo we also find Sébastien Marcel (our group leader, standing) and Laurent El-Shafey (on the computer).